Two students sit with an advisor

 Each year 300-400 students participate in Co-op to gain real-world work experience.

-Co-op students will stand out in the job market having already completed up to 8-16 months of relevant business experience.
+Co-op students will stand out in the job market having already completed at least 8 months and up to 16 months of relevant business experience.

 My biggest takeaway from my Co-op terms was realizing what areas of focus did not fit with my interests & skills.
 This helped me figure out what I was passionate about and allowed me to better tailor my remaining courses.
 My advice for incoming Co-op students would be to have an open mind; go in with a positive outlook and be open to being challenged.